+Agency or Administrator Comment

+Essex Region Conservation Comment is attached as Appendix B

+Authority Watershed No objections

+Planner

-Agency or Administrator Comment Essex Region Conservation Authority Watershed Planner Comment is attached as Appendix B No objections County of Essex The County has indicated that any new structures must be located a minimum of 85 ft. from the centreline of Cty Rd 34.
-Any new access or changes to existing access will require permits.
-(Appendix C) Town of Kingsville Management Team The Management Team has reviewed the request amendment and has not expressed any objections.
+County of Essex No comment is expected

+Town of Kingsville Management Team The Management Team has reviewed the request amendment and has not expressed any objections.
 Any new items such as lighting, odour and fencing location will be addressed at the site plan amendment stage.